SALP Chapter 5

 "Lanthe...?"

 A sword.
-This man is also wearing a sword.
+This man's wearing one too.

 The man grabbed Lanthe's shoulder firmly.